Rumpunzel/rpg-thingy/rules/talents/influence.md

 ### Dreamer

-At the end of a rest, if you have excess actions left, you may gain an enduring Boon with rating equal to the excess actions representing a prophetic dream you had while resting.
+During a rest, you may spend resources to gain an enduring boon with rating equal to the resources spent representing a prophetic dream you had while resting.
 Consult with the GM concerning the nature of the dream.
-The Boon may be used with any skill and any Approach but only in the context or with the subject of your dream.
+The boon may be used with any skill and any attribute but only in the context or with the subject of your dream.

 ### Empath

-When resting, you and everyone resting with you may add **1** die when testing to mend a mental Condition.
-Additionally, the number of required actions to get a `Well Rested` Condition is reduced by **1** for everyone.
+While resting, you and everyone resting with you may add **1** die when testing to mend mental conditions.
+Additionally, the number of resources required to gain a `Well Rested` boon is reduced by **1** for everyone resting with you.